-My home is just off a back country road, along a most beautiful, wild river - the Slocan river, situated on the side of the mountain.
-I live in a typical country home, heating with wood heat in the winter, and growing a large garden in the summer.
-This is a great place to learn about country living and what it means to live in a rural setting of Canada.
+My home is on 80 acres of land, close to the Slocan river, and situated on the side of a small mountain.
+I live in a typical older country home, that is always needing some kind of work to be done, as in the winter, I heat with wood.
+In the summer, there is a large organic garden to take care of.
+This is a great place to learn about country living and what it means to live in a rural setting.

-Depending on the skills and interests you bring, it could range from cleaning to carpentry, pruning to plumbing, dog walking to log splitting/stacking.
-Taking dog for walk/feeding/brushing. . .
+Depending on the skills and interests you bring, the work could range from cleaning to carpentry, pruning to plumbing, dog walking to log splitting/stacking.
+Taking dog for walk/feeding/brushing. . . but preference will be given to someone who is knowledgeable about solar systems and electrical fences.

-Please note, I live on a quiet country road, and because of all the fruit trees, wild life abounds from wild turkeys to bears (see picture #2- bear in cherry tree).
+Please note, because of all the fruit trees, wild life abounds -- from wild turkeys to bears (see picture #2- bear in cherry tree).
 You must be prepared for life on the edge of wilderness.
 It would be most helpful if you can come with skills, but not a requirement.
 Attitude and willingness to learn/help are most important.

 Learn how to live outside a city, on the land and what that entails.
 Drink fresh mountain water, breath clean crisp air, walk in nature. . .